Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 • Loss: (₹350 - ₹400) × 75 = -₹3,750

-She also sold some listed shares she'd held for 2 years, making a long-term capital gain of ₹2,00,000.
+She has also sold some shares, which were held for 2 years, involving long-term capital gains of ₹2,00,000.

 Calculation: